 Float Drift, an inflated steel raft sculpture, created for the event under the sub-category Illusion, took the prize for “Most Over the Top.”
 The fundraiser auctions artworks created specifically for the event in order to benefit the Denver Art Museum Design Council.

-Working from a sketch and description which Vincent Van Gogh included in a letter to his brother, I recreated a perspective frame for the Denver Art Museum’s recent epic exhibition of more than 70 paintings and drawings by Van Gogh.
-Details of this item were coordianted with the exhibition designer, Ben Griswold of Spatial Poetics.
-The frame has now travelled to the Netherlands for inclusion in an upcoming exhibition titled Van Gogh at Work opening in May 2013 at the Van Gogh Museum in Amsterdam.
+Working from a sketch and description which Vincent Van Gogh included in a letter to his brother, I recreated his perspective frame for the Denver Art Museum’s recent epic exhibition of more than 70 paintings and drawings by the artist.
+The field tool provides a unique insight into the painter’s methods and mastery of composition.
+The building of the frame was coordinated with Spatial Poetics.
+Since the close of this local exhibition, the frame has been requested by and been given to the Van Gogh Museum in Amsterdam.

 With its custom shape, permanent anchoring, double rails, and herringbone hooks… this solid stainless steel device is no slouch.

 “The light sculpture is just incredible.
 It’s been a huge hit with friends and family.
 It’s an incredible asset to the space, adding both substantial commercial and artistic value.
 Most of all, I still find myself entranced by its sheer beauty.” -Keith Parks, client